VTAstrobotics/PHOENIX/README.md

 If it builds but still does not work, navigate to the `.devcontainer/build.log` file.
 This outputs information from the entrypoint.

 If you cannot even build the container, you should see a popup that allows you to edit the files in a recovery container.
 Select this option (`Edit devcontainer.json in Recovery Container`).
 Read the error messages.
 I repeat **read the error messages.** If you don't understand one, google it.
 If that yields nothing, look at a different one.
 If you changed the Dockerfile, inspect your changes.

+If you are struggling to see a GUI in the developer container, ensure that you have run the command `xhost +local:root` *on your host*.